Planning-nl/vue3-i18n/README.md

 ```

 A locale key is a string.
 It can contain a multiple parts, separated by `-` symbols.
 The first group represents the
-language, the second group the region.
-After that, groups represent more and more specific sub regions/variants of the
+language, the second group the region and the third group a possible variant.
-language.

-The special key `fallback` provides the fallback value when no other locale matches.
+The `fallback` can be used to define the translation to be used when no locale matches.

+> Locale formats are defined in the [BCP 47](https://en.wikipedia.org/wiki/IETF_language_tag) locale code.

 ### Locales
 Locales can be set using the exported `locales` ref.
 It accepts an array of strings or the default value `undefined`
 (in which case it uses `navigator.languages` instead).

 The first locale is the primary one.
 Only if no translation can be found for it, the next locale in the list will be
-tried (and so on).
+checked (and so on).

 The `getLocales()` function returns the array of currently active locales.

-### Localization
+### Locale overriding

-When fetching a translation, one of the keys will be selected for which to return
-the value.
-The following rules apply:

-1. The longest (most parts) key is used that matches the current locale.
-2. If no such key can be found at all, the next locale is checked.
-3. If no locale can be matched, the `fallback` key is used.
-4. If `fallback` is not specified, the first specified key is used.

-### Overriding the locale

 The function `withLocales` can be used to fetch a translation for a specific locale.
 It accepts a list of locales, and
-a callback that produces a value.
-Example:
+a callback that produces a value:

 ```typescript
 const hallo = withLocales(["nl", "en-US"], () => t.hello);
 ```

+> `withLocales` is especially handy when a value needs to be fetched for another locale than the current one.
+For
+> example, consider the language selector widget which usually contains a description in the target language itself.

+### Translation

+When fetching a translation, one of the keys will be selected for which to return the value.
+The following rules apply:

+1. The longest (most parts) key is used that matches the current primary locale.
+2. If no such key can be found at all, the secondary, third, ... locale is checked.
+3. If no locale can be matched, the `fallback` key is used.
+4. If `fallback` is not specified, the first specified key is used.

+> Locale matching in this module doesn't exactly follow BCP 47.
+It is simplified for simplicity and performance.
+> This is usually not important unless you want to distinguish between multiple scripts (for example `sr-Latn-SR` and
+> `sr-Cyrl-SR`).

 ### Patching

-The `patch` function allows you to conveniently add or modify locales to an existing translations object.
+The `patch` function allows you to conveniently change translations of an existing translator object.

 It iterates over both the translations object recursively, and merges the locales for the translatable items.

 Using the patch function ensures that all translation items have been specified.
 If some keys have not been specified a
 typescript error will occur.
 This makes sure you didn't forget one.

-> Although patching is the advised method of changing a translations set, it's also possible to directly change the
+> Although patching is the advised method of changing a translations set, it's also possible to change the translations
-> translations object.
+> object directly.
 Use the `_raw` property to obtain a reference to it.

 There are two ways to ignore unspecified properties:
 1. By specifying the property value `undefined`, it will ignore it completely.
-2. By overriding the type with any: `patch<any>(Base, obj)`.
+2. By overriding the type with any: `patch(Base, obj as any)`.

-Example:
 ```typescript
 const t = i18n({
     multi: {